20 of the Best Emotional, Story-Driven Games Right Now

 3. The Last of Us – The #1 Saddest Video Game Story

-Themes: The game explores heavy themes like loss, grief, survival, love, and the lengths one might go to protect those they care about.
+Themes: The game explores themes like loss, grief, survival, love, and the lengths one might go to protect those they care about.
 For those looking for a really depressing game, this should be top of your list.

 4. To the Moon – An Emotional Story That’ll Make You Cry